apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 }

 // Finally, we parsed the results from JSON format
 // to CSV format
 const csv = parse(results);

 // Then, we wrote the CSV into the filesystem writeFileSync('products.csv', csv)
 ```

-> If some of the code is hard for you to understand, please review the [Basics of data collection]({{@link web_scraping_for_beginners/data_collection.md}}) section.
+> If some of the code is hard for you to understand, please review the [Basics of data extraction]({{@link web_scraping_for_beginners/data_extraction.md}}) section.
 We will not go through the details again in this section about crawling.

 ## [](#next) Next up